 Margaret River Certified Organic and Biodynamic Wine Trail

-At present there is only a small number of producers in the Margaret River Wine Region that have fully certified all their vineyards and their wineries, and that only sell wines produced from certified organic or biodynamic fruit.
+At present there is only a small number of producers in the Margaret River Wine Region that have fully certified all their vineyards and their wineries, and that have all their current release wines produced from certified organic or biodynamic fruit.
 The Margaret River Certified Organic and Biodynamic Wine Trail visits a selection of these wineries on a relaxed and picturesque journey through the heart of the Margaret River Wine Region and its many attractions.
 An online version of the wine trail brochure can be accessed by clicking this link.
-Copies of the wine trail brochure will soon be available through visitor centres in the Margaret River region.
+Copies of the wine trail brochure are also available through visitor centres in the Margaret River region.

 PRODUCERORGANIC/BIODYNAMICCERT AGENCYCERT NOGRAPESWINE